TobitSoftware/chayns-components/src/react-chayns-icon/README.md

 <Icon icon="fas fa-coffee"/> // use solid style
 <Icon icon="fab fa-twitter"/> // brand icons need to use the brands style
 ````

+## Offline availability ##

+Since browsers only load the font when actually rendering the fontawesome icons you cannot rely on them being available when offline